 *June 29: Winn Feline Foundation Symposium, Fairmont Hotel (200 N. Columbus Dr.), Chicago, IL.

 Moderator: “Ending FIP: Is there Hope?”
 Niels Pedersen, DVM, PhD Distinguished Professor Emeritus University of California-Davis, 4 to 6:30 p.m.
+Also, celebration of 50 years of the Winn Feline Foundation.

 *June 27, 28: Winn Feline Foundation Board Meeting and strategic planning, Chicago, IL.
 Fairmont Hotel (200 N.Columbus Dr.).
 Steve serves on Board of Directors, Winn Feline Foundation.